My name is Alexander Cheves. My nickname is Beastly. I write about sex.

-I don’t think “hard breaks” exist for gay men.
+I don’t think “hard breaks” really exist for gay men.
 Our relationships tend to bleed into each other.

-I’m sorry, but that’s an impossible hurdle.
+I’m sorry, but that’s an impossible impasse.
 If you stay together and try to overcome it, one of you will likely propose a compromise (you can only have threesomes and fuck other people together, for example) that, over time, will dissatisfy you and lead to resentment — and probably cheating.

 If he’s hesitant to the idea of being open, this compromise, should it be proposed, may be the very limit of his comfort threshold, and you will feel guilty and apologetic for taking him there in order to get what you need.
 For open relationships to work, both partners have to want openness equally.

 I think you already know your relationship needs to end.
 You’re asking if you should do a total goodbye or, for lack of a better phrase, a “soft” breakup.
 I think you should break up, but I don’t think you need to terminate everything you have.
 For gay men, separation is rarely total dissolution, at least not after a certain age and maturity level.
-You don’t have to stop speaking or terminate your business, in fact I know multiple gay exes who run businesses together.
+You don’t have to stop speaking or terminate your business, in fact, I know multiple gay exes who run businesses together.

 Your feelings for him won’t just evaporate when you decide to split.
-But you do need distance.
+This is why you do need some distance.
 You need to move out.
 So take the job, get the apartment, and give him some space following the breakup talk.
-During that talk, be patient and gentle, and don’t bombard him with accusations.
+During that breakup talk, be patient and gentle, and don’t bombard him with accusations.
 Make it about you and your needs.
 This is not the time to say, “You’ve stopped having sex with me!” or, “You won’t consider opening our relationship!” or, “You’ve stopped doing XYZ!”
 If you say any of that, he’ll just get defensive and the talk will turn into a fight.
 Don’t even make “we” statements — “We need to break up” — because they’re very assumptive and he’ll justifiably say, “What ‘we’?
 You haven’t even talked to me about any of this!”
 Only make “I” statements: “I need this,” “I want to break up.”